sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 [ACCORDION-BEGIN [Step 3: ](Copy credentials from service key)]

- In this step, you'll copy the client ID, client secret, and token URL from the service key that you generated in your SAP BTP account.
-Trial users see, [Set Up Integration Suite Trial](cp-starter-isuite-onboard-subscribe).
-Free tier account users, see [Set Up Integration Suite, Free Tier](btp-integration-suite-free-tier-setup)..
+ In this step, you'll copy the client ID, client secret, and token URL from the service key that you automatically generated in your SAP BTP account.
+See: [Set Up Integration Suite Trial](cp-starter-isuite-onboard-subscribe).

 1. In your SAP BTP subaccount, navigate to your service instance page.
 Choose **Services** > **Instances and Subscriptions**.